artcoholic/akar-icons/README.md

 Explore all icons at [akaricons.com](https://akaricons.com).
 Simply click the icon you'd like to use and paste it to your favorite application (Figma, Sketch, XD).

 ## For developers
 Akar icons are currently available as individual React components.
-Start using it with 3-easy steps.
+Start using it today.

 ### 1. Install
 Install it with npm: